Berg Adventures World-Class Mountain Guides and Support Staff

 Donna has over 20 years of experience in the design field from academic to professional practice.
 Prior to starting her own consulting business in Connecticut and New York City, she spent six years teaching all levels of graphic design at the University of Connecticut in Storrs, CT.
 Her passion and strong interest in typography and museum/exhibition graphics is evident in Senior-level positions held at the Guggenheim Museum, The Museum of Television and Radio, and The New York Public Library.
 She also served as a Design Consultant with The Museum of Modern Art, as well as other non-profit organizations.

 When not glued to her computer, Donna has an insatiable love of the outdoors and travel.
-She is frequently found pursing her goals for physical accomplishment and her passion for adventure on one of our climbs, where she always endears herself to her teammates as the woman with great spirit, an irrepressible smile and endless compassion for her fellow climbers.
+She is frequently found persueing her goals for physical accomplishment and her passion for adventure on one of our climbs.
+She always endears herself to her teammates as the woman with great spirit, an irrepressible smile and endless compassion for her fellow climbers.
 Her addition to the BAI team as Design Consultant is a perfect fit, bring together her two worlds.